Skip to content

 OcrBackend

 An OcrBackend performs optical character recognition on image data.
-It declares which languages it supports and provides a process_image method that takes raw image bytes and returns recognized text.
+It declares supported languages and provides async methods to process image bytes or files.

 Three backends ship out of the box: